Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMToggleVisibilityAction.md

 ```

 ### -Id
-Optional unique identifier for the action.
-If not specified, a new GUID will be
+(Optional) A unique identifier for the action.
+If not specified, a new GUID will be generated automatically.
-generated automatically.
-Having an ID can be useful when you need to reference
-this action from other parts of your card.
+The ID can be useful when referencing this action programmatically or from other parts of your card.

 ```yaml
 Type: String